backdrop-contrib/ip_geoloc/README.txt

 A FEW OPENLAYERS TIPS WHEN CREATING MAPS OF VIEWS
 =================================================
-Of the modules in OpenLayers package you only need to enable OpenLayers and OpenLayers UI.
+Of the modules in the OpenLayers package you only need to enable OpenLayers and OpenLayers UI.
 In fact, you could even disable OpenLayers UI when you're done configuring your views.
 Initially the location markers are likely to show up as black circles.
 To